 Pharmacologic Class: Monoclonal Antibody

-Uses For palivizumab
+Uses for palivizumab

 Palivizumab injection is used to prevent serious lung infection in children and babies caused by respiratory syncytial virus (RSV).
-It belongs to a group of medicines known as immunizing agents. palivizumab works by giving your body antibodies to protect it against RSV infection.
+It belongs to a group of medicines known as immunizing agents.
+Palivizumab works by giving your body antibodies to protect it against RSV infection.